 - 100 g of surimi or grilled eel

-- 50 g of kanpyo (dried and then marinated squash strips to buy in a Japanese grocery store)
+- 50 g of kanpyo (dried and then marinated squash strips you can usually buy in a Japanese grocery store)

 1) Spread the rice on a grilled seaweed sheet

-2) lay the ingredients in the middle like this
+2) lay the ingredients in the middle of the sheet

-4) cut the roll into 2 cm slices, or if you want to eat it like the “ehomaki” tradition, eat it in one piece!
+4) cut the roll into 2 cm slices, or if you want to eat it according to the “ehomaki” tradition, eat it all in one piece!

 Japanese Vegetarian Futomaki Sushi Recipe